EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-30-fielddesk-administrative-readiness.md

   - Hackathon
 ---

 At the SCSP 2026 National Security Technology Hackathon in Washington, D.C., I built FieldDesk, a prototype for military administrative readiness.
-FieldDesk won the first-phase DC GenAI.mil track.
+FieldDesk won the DC first-phase GenAI.mil track qualifier, which advanced the project from the local first round.

 The useful part was not the award.
 It was the technical question the prototype forced: